 The labyrinthine Pike Place Market (yes, this is where fishes are tossed and where Starbucks began) is the place to "meet the producer."
 Founded in 1907, Pike Place is one of the oldest continually operating open-air markets in the United States and undoubtedly laid down the "greenprint" for future farmers and green markets.
 Nibble on organic produce, get a tattoo, try on handcrafted jewelry or shop for herbal remedies all in one bustling space.

 Outdoor outfitter REI's flagship store is also a Seattle must-shop.
 REI has a stringent environmental stewardship policy and a dizzying inventory of everything from recycled-content sleeping bags to organic power bars to solar chargers.
-Those looking to stay close to home will appreciate the booty at green interiors store One Earth One Design.

 If all the shopping, biking and walking has your feet screaming murder, take a breather and get a pedicure at Julep Nail Parlor, a paraben- and formaldehyde-free house o' nails.